sophiamyang/hvplot_interactive/README.md

 - [Enable users to easily get running environment: notebook, lab, colab, vscode, server, na](https://github.com/holoviz/panel/issues/3103)
 - [Auto determine and configure the environment](https://github.com/holoviz/panel/issues/2242#issuecomment-1013609253)
 - [Could hvplot.interactive please support outputting to responsive hvplots](https://github.com/holoviz/hvplot/issues/695)

-## VS Code in Binder

-To work with Panel and hvplot in VS Code in Binder you will need to set the python and Jupyter interpreter to `notebook` before you open the notebook.

 ## License: MIT